 In Vol. 2 the Bioethics Commission will consider the ethical and societal implications of neuroscience research and its applications more broadly.
 The Commission will examine implications that scientists, ethicists, educators, private funders, and the public should be prepared to handle, such as the four topics under consideration today.

 “Through our discussions and deliberations to date, we have focused on several specific topics – both because of their heightened relief in the neuroscience context and because of the complex ethical issues that they raise.
-We will explore a number of those topics in more depth today,” said Amy Gutmann, Ph.D., Chair of the Bioethics Commission, as she opened the Commission’s public meeting today.
+We will explore a number of those topics in more depth today,” said Amy Gutmann, Ph.D.,

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.